dotnet/extensions/src/Libraries/Microsoft.Extensions.Http.AutoClient/README.md

 ### Defining a client

-The first step for generating an auto client, is to define an interface[^1] that describes the client.
-The interface must be marked with the `[AutoClient]` attribute.
+The first step to generate a client is to define an interface that describes the client.
+The interface must be marked with the `[AutoClient]` attribute[^1].

 ```csharp
 using Microsoft.Extensions.Http.AutoClient;